marythought/ai-devtools/01-todo/DEPLOYMENT.md

 The CI/CD pipeline runs in two stages:

 ### 1. Test Stage
-- Runs on every push to the `main` branch
+- Runs on every push to the `main` branch that modifies files in `01-todo/`
 - Sets up Python 3.9
 - Installs dependencies from `requirements.txt`
 - Runs Django test suite